One Day Visit in Mostar

 We hit the road right after breakfast and decided on a scenic route to the Adriatic coast in Croatia, and then south, back to Montenegro.

 It would be three countries in one day.
-We passed through wetlands around Park prirode Hutovo blato and stopped along the lake for a few photos.
-Unfortunately, the pull-outs also seem to commonly be used as a garbage dump.
+We passed through the wetlands around Park Prirode Hutovo Blato and stopped along the lake for photos.
+Unfortunately, the pull-outs also seem to be commonly used as garbage dumps.
 It was the case almost everywhere we stopped :(

-The blue Skoda was a champ climbing the pass and through a beautiful mountain plateau.
-There was evidence of road construction and once we got around the valley we could see the other end and the new highway.
-Lots of infrastructure plans to take advantage of the tourist traffic it seems.
+The blue Skoda was a champ climbing the pass through a beautiful mountain plateau.
+There was evidence of road construction, and once we got around the valley, we could see the other end and the new highway.
+It seems that there are lots of infrastructure plans to take advantage of the tourist traffic.

 Mountain selfie in Bosnia and Herzegovina